Assessment Appeals

 The Assessment Review Board is an impartial, quasi-judicial tribunal established by the City of St. Albert under the Municipal Government Act to adjudicate disputes between the City and you as a taxpayer or assessed person.
 Assessment Review Board members are members of the public who are appointed by City Council but are not City employees.
 The Board can change the assessment, as well as certain information that is in the assessment or tax notice, but cannot change a tax rate.

 Information on your complaint will be provided to the Assessment Department, who will discuss it with you and endeavour to reach a mutually satisfactory outcome.
 Should your complaint remain unresolved after discussion with the Assessment Department, a hearing will be scheduled before the City of St. Albert Assessment Review Board.
-You and the City Assessor will receive Notice of Hearing for your complaint.
+You and the City Assessor will receive a Notice of Hearing for your complaint.

 Legal paraphernaliaAt the hearing, the Assessment Review Board will consider any evidence that you and the Assessor have brought.
 They will hear reasons as to why the changes you are requesting should be made.
 They will listen to the Assessor's position.
 The Board will then make a decision.